-On September 9, 2010, Sanjay Israni, a purported unitholder of Holdings, filed a complaint in the Court of Chancery of the State of Delaware, as a putative class action on behalf of the unitholders of Holdings, captioned Sanjay Israni v.
+Holdings Merger Matters.
+On September 9, 2010, Sanjay Israni, a purported unitholder of the Parent Company, filed a complaint in the Court of Chancery of the State of Delaware, as a putative class action on behalf of the unitholders of the Parent Company, captioned Sanjay Israni v.
 EPE Holdings LLC, Enterprise GP Holdings L.P., Enterprise Products Company, Enterprise Products Partners L.P., Oscar S. Andras, Ralph S. Cunningham, Richard H. Bachmann, Randa Duncan Williams, Thurmon M. Andress, Charles E. McMahen, Edwin E. Smith and B.W.
 Waycaster (the "Israni Complaint").
-The Israni Complaint alleges, among other things, that we along with the named directors and EPCO have breached fiduciary duties in connection with the proposed Holdings Merger (see Note 1) and that Holdings aided and abetted in these alleged breaches of fiduciary duties.
+The Israni Complaint alleges, among other things, that Enterprise Products Partners along with the named directors and EPCO have breached fiduciary duties in connection with the proposed Holdings Merger (see Note 1) and that the Parent Company aided and abetted in these alleged breaches of fiduciary duties.

-On September 24, 2010, Richard Fouke, a purported unitholder of Holdings, filed a complaint in the Court of Chancery of the State of Delaware, as a putative class action on behalf of the unitholders of Holdings, captioned Richard Fouke v.
-EPE Holdings LLC, Enterprise GP Holdings L.P., Enterprise Products Company, Enterprise Products Partners L.P., Enterprise Products GP, LLC, Oscar S. Andras, Ralph S. Cunningham, Richard H. Bachmann, Randa Duncan Williams, Thurmon M. Andress, Charles E. McMahen, Edwin E. Smith and B.W.
+On September 24, 2010, Richard Fouke, a purported unitholder of the Parent Company, filed a complaint in the Court of Chancery of the State of Delaware as a putative class action on behalf of the unitholders of the Parent Company, captioned Richard Fouke v.
+EPE Holdings LLC, Enterprise GP Holdings L.P., Enterprise Products Company, Enterprise Products Partners L.P., Enterprise Products GP, LLC, Oscar S. Andras, Ralph S. Cunningham, Richard H. Bachmann, Randa Duncan Williams, Thurmon

+M. Andress, Charles E. McMahen, Edwin E. Smith and B.W.
 Waycaster (the "Fouke Complaint").
-The Fouke Complaint alleges, among other things, that we, along with the named directors, EPE Holdings, EPGP and EPCO breached the implied contractual covenant of good faith and fair dealing in connection with the proposed Holdings Merger and that Holdings and the other defendants aided and abetted in the alleged breach.
+The Fouke Complaint alleges, among other things, that Enterprise Products Partners, along with the named directors, EPE Holdings, EPGP and EPCO breached the implied contractual covenant of good faith and fair dealing in connection with the proposed Holdings Merger and that the Parent Company and the other defendants aided and abetted in the alleged breach.

-Additionally, on September 28, 2010, Eugene Lonergan, Sr., a purported unitholder of Holdings, filed a complaint in the Court of Chancery of the State of Delaware, as a putative class action on behalf of the unitholders of Holdings, captioned Eugene Lonergan, Sr. v.
+Additionally, on September 28, 2010, Eugene Lonergan, Sr., a purported unitholder of the Parent Company, filed a complaint in the Court of Chancery of the State of Delaware, as a putative class action on behalf of the unitholders of the Parent Company, captioned Eugene Lonergan, Sr. v.
 EPE Holdings LLC, Enterprise GP Holdings L.P., Oscar S. Andras, Ralph S. Cunningham, Richard H. Bachmann, Randa Duncan Williams, Thurmon M. Andress, Charles E. McMahen, Edwin E. Smith and B.W.
 Waycaster (the "Lonergan Complaint").
-The Lonergan Complaint alleges that the named directors and EPE Holdings breached the implied contractual covenant of good faith and fair dealing, including failin g to make adequate disclosures, in connection with the proposed Holdings Merger.
+The Lonergan Complaint alleges that the named directors and EPE Holdings breached the implied contractual covenant of good faith and fair deali ng, including failing to make adequate disclosures, in connection with the proposed Holdings Merger.
 On October 8, 2010, the Court of Chancery of the State of Delaware held a hearing on a motion by the plaintiff to expedite the proceedings.
 On October 11, 2010, the motion was denied.

-Finally, on October 11, 2010, John Psomas, a purported unitholder of our common units, filed a complaint in the Court of Chancery of the State of Delaware, as a putative class action on behalf of our unitholders, captioned John Psomas v.
+Finally, on October 11, 2010, John Psomas, a purported unitholder of Enterprise Products Partners' common units, filed a complaint in the Court of Chancery of the State of Delaware, as a putative class action on behalf of Enterprise Products Partners' unitholders, captioned John Psomas v.
 Enterprise Products Partners L.P., Enterprise Products GP, LLC, Michael A. Creel, W. Randall Fowler, A. James Teague, Michael J. Knesek, E. William Barnett, Charles M. Rampacek and Rex C. Ross (the "Psomas Complaint").
-The Psomas Complaint alleges that we and our general partner breached our partnership agreement by failing to submit the Holdings Merger Agreement to a vote of our unitholders and that the named directors breached their fiduciary duties of candor and full disclosure.
+The Psomas Complaint alleges that Enterprise Products Partners and ts general partners breached its partnership agreement by failing to submit the Holdings Merger Agreement to a vote of Enterprise Products Partners' unitholders and that the named directors breached their fiduciary duties of candor and full disclosure.